daretechie/devops-training/Module-2/mini-project-17/README.md

 ## Future Enhancements

-Consider extending this project with these advanced features:
+This project can be extended with these advanced features:

-**AWS CLI Integration:** Add actual resource provisioning commands that create EC2 instances, security groups, or databases based on environment-specific parameters.

-**Configuration File Support:** Extend the script to read environment-specific settings from external configuration files, separating configuration from code completely.
+**Configuration File Support:** Extend the script to read environment-specific settings from external configuration files, a best practice that separates configuration from your code.

 **Logging and Monitoring:** Implement comprehensive logging that tracks script execution across different environments for audit and troubleshooting purposes.

 **Error Recovery:** Add sophisticated error handling that can recover from common AWS API failures and retry operations intelligently.

+**Resource Decommissioning:** Add functionality to terminate the resources created by the script.

 ## Conclusion